stanleybak/vnncomp2021/aws_scripts/README.md

 Getting Gurobi license requires the machine connected to the university network.
 But once an instance is connected to a VPN, you will lose your ssh connection.
 So we automated this process in vpn_gurobi.sh.
 This script will connect to your university VPN and run `grbgetkey` command and then disconnect, such that the SSH connection is preserved.

-To get a gurobi license, run the following command:
+To get a gurobi license, run the following command on the AWS instance:
 ```bash
 # If your VPN has no GROUP option, please remove it from vpn_gurobi.sh.
 # GUROBI_USER is the system user that will use the gurobi license.
 The license is only valid for one user.
 For a AWS ubuntu instance, this is usually "ubuntu".